 |

 The most alluring thing about investing in real estate, for most people, is the basic understanding that land is a limited resource.
-If people need land and the world’s population is growing, then the basic law of supply and demand says this: The value of land is rising and always will.
+If people need land and a place to stay and the world’s population is growing, then the basic law of supply and demand says this: The value of land is rising and always will go up.

 Not many of the other things people spend money on rise in value in this fashion.
 For instance, when you buy a new car, as soon as you drive it off the lot, the value of the car drops significantly.
 That’s because when it comes to cars, what people value more than anything is newness.
 As soon as the car moves from the “new” category in the salesman’s lot to the “used” category in a driver’s ownership, that major value factor is lost.